System-Glitch/Solidity-IDE/README.md

 At the bottom right of the screen is the messages panel.
 This panel displays errors and warnings.

 Clicking "_compile_" will save all changes.
 Pressing _CTRL+S_ has the same behavior.
-Clicking "_deploy_" will recompile everything and deploy all contracts in your project's folder on the local ganache host.
+Clicking "_deploy_" will recompile everything and deploy all contracts in the currently open `.sol` file on the local ganache host.

 <p align="center"><img src=".github/messages.png" alt="Messages panel"></p>